The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/best-in-slot.md

       DH DH SKS on the weapon.

+      If you do not have the 645 Manderville weapon, you should use the following weapon priority to determine what to use based on what you have available:\

+      645 Manderville > DSR Scythe > 615/630 Manderville > Asphodelos Scythe

       Note: The 615 and 630 versions of the Manderville weapons sync identically in DSR and are therefore the same.
 Use whichever you have available.
-    name: Dragonsong's Reprise (Ultimate) BiS (6.3 Dungeon Gear Option)
+    name: Dragonsong's Reprise (Ultimate) BiS (6.3 Dungeon Gear + 6.45 Relic Option)
-    link: d2c44499-c41e-47ba-8457-f6e99b97fdd1
+    link: 4aa0f252-5ecf-4887-916a-b38ccddfe258
   - type: etro
     description: The original BiS used for DSR.
 Use this if you do not want to farm the dungeon gear.
     name: Dragonsong's Reprise (Ultimate) BiS (No 6.3 Dungeon Gear Option)
     link: b301e789-96da-42f2-9628-95f68345e35b
   - type: etro
-    description: This is just the Abyssos 2.49 BiS, which is recommended for TOP.
+    description: This is just the Abyssos 2.49 BiS, which is slightly lower in DPS than the Relic option.
 If using the TOP scythe, meld two Direct Hit X's and one Skill Speed X.
-    name: The Omega Protocol (Ultimate) BiS
+    name: The Omega Protocol (Ultimate) BiS (No Relic Option)
     link: c293f73b-5c58-4855-b43d-aae55b212611
+  - type: etro
+    description: Recommended gearset to prog TOP as of patch 6.45.
+The 645 Manderville Relic is slightly ahead of the TOP Scythe, putting this set slightly ahead of the other option.
+    name: The Omega Protocol (Ultimate) BiS (6.45 Relic Option
+    link: 4f0280fb-557a-4de1-af4b-62e85ca282fa
 authors:
   - Balance-RPR-Staff
 ---